-Eindhoven Airport to Amsterdam summary (2019 prices)
+Eindhoven Airport to Amsterdam summary (2024 prices)

-2. Local 400/401 bus to Eindhoven rail station then Intercity train to Amsterdam Central (singles: €4.24 bus + €21.50 train, run regularly all day).
+1. LOCAL BUS+INTERCITY TRAIN: Local 400/401 bus to Eindhoven Central railway station then Intercity train to Amsterdam Central (singles: €4.80 bus + €22.70 train, total €27.50, run regularly all day).
 Book a refundable train ticket Eindhoven-Amsterdam

-Eindhoven airport taxi rates: to Eindhoven station €25; to Amsterdam from around €140 (fixed rate) or higher for meter fares.
+2. TAXI: Eindhoven airport taxi rates to Eindhoven Central station €30-€40; to Amsterdam from around €150 (fixed rate) or higher for meter fares.
 Book a taxi at fixed rate with Sneleentaxi

 Let’s take a look at these Eindhoven Airport to Amsterdam travel options in more detail with some tips and advice for visitors…

 1. Local Airport Bus 400/401 to Eindhoven Station + NS Intercity Train to Amsterdam (or elsewhere)

 You can take the regular local bus from Eindhoven airport to Eindhoven Central station and then an Intercity train to Amsterdam Central.

 Local bus: From Eindhoven airport you take bus 400 or 401 (operated by Bravo Direct) both of which go to the bus terminus at Eindhoven Central NS railway station.
 Book the Eindhoven Airport bus

 There is a small bus station under the car park just a short walk from the arrivals terminal.
 An electronic board at the bus stop will tell you the time of the next departure.